Bloom-host/BloomDocs/docs/plugins_and_modifications/modpacks.md

 </div>

 :::note
-This tutorial can also be used to update your server mod pack, just replace the old files with the new generates files.
+This tutorial can also be used to update your server mod pack, just replace the old files with the new generated files.
 Always take a backup before updating your server.
 :::

 # Downloading the server pack